rwdavies/motif_death/README.md

 Analysis is done per-sample for all samples in an order using the `run.sh` file, which requires manual intervention to note how species are linked to an order.
 For example `goat` is in `artiodactyla`, specified in `run.sh`.

-To use `run.sh` further requires `Snakefile_reference_artiodactyla`, with manual specification of things like the download path for the reference genome, the species, etc.
+To use `run.sh` further requires a file in `reference_info`, here `Snakefile_reference_artiodactyla`, with manual specification of things like the download path for the reference genome, the species, etc. Most of these can probably be set more automatically.

 Note that run.sh pulls sources `activate`, which contains some manual paths, specific to the current machine and user.
-Similarly, `Snakefile_programs` contains a mixture of manual paths, which should be moved to the activate script, and some programs set depending on paths that depend on the activate script, which is OK.
+Similarly, `Snakefile_programs` contains a mixture of manual paths, which should be moved to the activate script (a script containing machine and user specific paths), and some programs set depending on paths that depend on the activate script, which is OK.

 Eventually, `run.sh` is actually run, on a head or data node.
 It requires snakemake to be installed, currently done using `install_snakemake_2.sh` semi-interactively through conda
 ```